 Physically, the Now bears a strong resemblance to its OneStep 2 predecessor, retaining that iconic – if bulky – throwback form but removing a few buttons, refining the viewfinder and replacing the LED lights with a much clearer digital shot counter.

 It's designed for quick and easy snaps, and the new autofocus makes that simpler than ever, proving largely consistent in spitting out sharp, distinctive shots.
 It also eliminates much of the guesswork associated with a fixed-focus system – a welcome development, given the high price of I-Type film.

 It’s not totally reliable – exposure can be inconsistent, with the automatic flash sometimes firing unnecessarily outdoors, or doing the opposite indoors – but that’s a flaw common to many cameras of its ilk.
-Overall, the Polaroid Now delivers big instant prints with a unique lo-fi look – and a foolproof shooting experience.
+Overall, the Polaroid Now delivers big instant prints with a unique lo-fi look – and a foolproof shooting experience, making it one of the best instant cameras available.

 - Read our in-depth Polaroid Now review